Jurickson Profar Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The Pirates rank 15th in baseball in home runs surrendered (19 total, 1.1 per game).
+- The Pirates rank 15th in baseball in home runs allowed (20 total, 1.1 per game).

-- The Pirates will send Velasquez (1-2) out to make his fourth start of the season.
-He is 1-2 with a 5.40 ERA and 10 strikeouts in 13 1/3 innings pitched.
+- Oviedo (1-1) gets the starting nod for the Pirates in his fourth start of the season.
+He has a 2.45 ERA in 18 1/3 innings pitched, with 19 strikeouts.

-- In his last time out on Thursday against the St. Louis Cardinals, the right-hander threw six scoreless innings while surrendering three hits.
+- His last time out was on Saturday against the St. Louis Cardinals, when the righty went seven innings, surrendering one earned run while giving up six hits.

-- The 30-year-old has put up an ERA of 5.40, with 6.8 strikeouts per nine innings, in three games this season.
-Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.